Skip to content

 Patching strategy to use.
 Note that random is the only supported strategy for training, while tiled and whole are only used for prediction.

-seed = Field(default=None, gt=0) class-attribute instance-attribute #
+seed = Field(default_factory=generate_random_seed, gt=0) class-attribute instance-attribute #

 Random seed for reproducibility.
+If not specified, a random seed is generated.

 target_means = Field(default=None, min_length=0, max_length=32) class-attribute instance-attribute #